 Easy to Get in Touch

-A website makes it possible for people to reach out and join in your efforts when they stumble across you on the web through related topics or interest in your cause (yay for search engines!).
+A website makes it possible for people to reach out and join in your efforts when they stumble across you on the web through related topics or interest in your cause (yay for search engines and AI tools!).
 It houses your contact information—information that you can set, update and manage.
 Prepare to have supporters start coming to you!

 It seems simple, but a quality, search-friendly website helps people find your organization (even if they don’t know you by name) and get in touch once they do.
 You don’t always need to be the first one to reach out.
 If people can find you, your email, phone number, address and maybe even a simple outreach form, they can start coming to you with offers and questions.